Deakin-Aston Cotutelle - Help seeking for period pain in adolescence

 This is a doctoral cotutelle project between Deakin University (Australia) and Aston University (UK)

 The successful PhD Student will be awarded a scholarship from Deakin University with the supervision team being drawn from Deakin University and Aston University.
 The PhD Student will graduate with two testamurs, one from Deakin University and one from Aston University, each of which recognises that the program was carried out as part of a jointly supervised doctoral program.
-The PhD Student is anticipated to spend a minimum 6 months of the total period of the program at Aston University, including for 8 consecutive weeks in their final year of study to comply with UK Research Excellence Framework (REF) regulations, with the remainder of the program based at Deakin University.
+The PhD Student is anticipated to spend a between 6 and 12 months of the total period of the program at Aston University, with the remainder of the program based at Deakin University.

 The program is for a duration of 3 years and scheduled to commence in October 2025.

-This research project offers an exciting opportunity to increase knowledge and understanding of adolescents’ experience of dysmenorrhea (moderate-to-severe period pain) and what support they seek for this.
+This PhD project offers an exciting opportunity to increase knowledge and understanding of adolescents’ experience of dysmenorrhea (moderate-to-severe period pain) and what support they seek for this.

 Dysmenorrhea can be either primary (not caused by a health condition) or secondary (caused by a health condition, such as endometriosis, which are often not diagnosed until adulthood).
 The disease burden associated with dysmenorrhea is significant, including the restriction of social activity and diminished quality of life (Culley et al., 2013; Evans et al., 2019; Iacovides et al., 2015).
 It is critical that dysmenorrhea is treated as early as possible to mitigate symptom burden and optimise quality of life (Gagnon et al., 2022; Hennegan et al., 2021).
 Given that dysmenorrhea starts in adolescence (Gagnon et al., 2022), the current study aims to better understand help seeking in adolescents experiencing dysmenorrhea.